The Mystic Nine: Casting

 The cast for the series were introduced through posters which were uploaded online.
 Chapters related to the character Zhang Qishan (portrayed by William Chan) gained over 70 million readers not long after the announcement of the cast.
 A ceremony was held for the drama's commencement on the first day of the Shanghai Television Festival on July 6, 2016.

 The Mystic Nine is Zhao Liying's second collaboration with both William Chan and Lay Zhang, after Legend of Zu Mountain and Royal Treasure respectively.

 Filming

 Principal photography started on 23 November 2015 at Hengdian Studios.
 The entire series took 108 days to complete filming.
 The scenes set in Zhang Qishan and Er Yuehong's mansion were filmed in Hengdian World Studios, in Dongyang, Zhejiang province.
 The tombstone scenes were filmed in various parts of China such as Tiantai Mountain, Jietou Town and Hanshanhu at Tiantai County and Yongkang in Zhejiang province and in Manchuria.

+Filming of Season 2 started on 1 June 2025 at Hengdian Studios, and wrapped up on 23 September 2025.